 4 Steps To Combat The Social Troll

-For all the good publicity and happy, generous customers willing to shout your prowess from the rooftops- there is always, at least, one troll.
+For all the good publicity and happy, generous customers willing to shout your prowess from the rooftops- there is always at least one troll.

 It’s the nature of anonymity which is so wonderful and so creepy at the same time.

-Well, if it all seems a bit too much, Aunty Zaahnzibar is here to help.
+If it all seems a bit too much, Aunty Zaahnzibar is here to help.

 1. Don’t React Negatively